geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 I've isolated all of kernel.py to be in one folder called opt.
 We don't use kernel as an abstraction anywhere.
 All kernel does is transforms the AST into an optimized AST, which is an AST that basically just the shapes are swizzled and there's tensor cores, and that's it.
-But it's still just a UOP to UOP transformation.
+But it's still just a UOp to UOp transformation.
 It fits in the normal paradigm.
 And all of that legacy code is shoved into a directory.
 And we can replace it, not replace it.